What’s in this article

 To make the most of business meetings in Indonesia, one must understand the Indonesian etiquette way of communicating in front of business partners and people in general.

 To start with, shake hands when greeting and leaving (always using your right hand).
-As Indonesian man and women tend to avoid physical contact with the opposite gender, it is wise to wait first.
-If someone of the opposite gender offers a handshake – feel free to reciprocate.
+As Indonesians tend to avoid physical contact with the other gender, it is wise to wait first.
+If someone of the other gender offers a handshake – feel free to reciprocate.
 Do not underestimate the importance of formal greetings and make sure you exchange business cards after the initial handshake.
 This gesture is of utmost significance as cards should be carefully read and treated with respect when being offered/received.

 Essentially, this stems from the belief that taking risks and making rushed decisions is best avoided, so do not get impatient if Indonesians do not seem interested in getting to the point.